-You can withdraw consent at any time with effect for the future, e.g. by e-mail or letter.
+You can withdraw consent at any time with effect for the future, eg by e-mail or letter.
 If the relevant service supports this function, you can adjust and withdraw consent to receive newsletters and other notifications.
-You can find the link to the preference centre in each newsletter.
+You can find the link to the preference center in each newsletter.
 Each newsletter also contains a corresponding unsubscribe link.
 You can find further instructions under “Which data protection rights do I have?”

-If data protection law allows it, we can use your data for new purposes such as carrying out data analyses and developing our services and content without your consent.
-It is a prerequisite for this that these new purposes which the data is to be used for were not fixed or foreseeable when the relevant data was collected and the new purposes are compatible with the purposes for which the relevant data was originally collected.
+If data protection law allows it, we can use your data for new purposes such as carrying out data analyzes and developing our services and content without your consent.
+It is a prerequisite for this that these new purposes for which the data is to be used were not fixed or foreseeable when the relevant data was collected and the new purposes are compatible with the purposes for which the relevant data was originally collected.
 For example, new developments in the legal or technical sphere and new business models and services may lead to new processing purposes.

 Data which we collect about you is saved on your customer account, along with your customer number (customer ID).
 The customer number is a randomly generated sequence of numbers which does not contain any personal data.
 Your data is associated with your customer number, in order to link you to your customer account.
 The customer number also functions as a pseudonym.

 We use your data to provide access to the JoDis website.
 Along with the device and access data collected whenever you use these services, the type of data processed as well as the processing purposes depend especially on how you use the functions and services provided via our services.
 We also use the data collected when you use our services to find out how our online offering is used.
-We use this information and other information in the course of shopping personalisation to improve our services and for personalised advertising..
+We use this information and other information in the course of shopping personalization to improve our services and for personalized advertising..

 You can find the responsible service provider in the imprint of the relevant website or app.